Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 III.
 Base metals

-Production, research and development and recycling of iron, steel, aluminium, precious and non-ferrous materials and products.
+Production, research and development and recycling of iron, steel, aluminum, precious and non-ferrous materials and products.

 IV.
 Chemical, Pharmaceutical and Bio-science